expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 `prove` starts a bottom-up prover for the specified steps.
 If a proof is found then this function returns the state of the editor with the found proof applied (saved in the editor).
-If no proof founs then this function doesn't return anything.
+If no proof found then this function doesn't return anything.
-In such case I will write you that no proof found.
+In such cases I will write you that no proof found.
+And you will need to think what to do next.
 The format of the parameter object the `prove` function accepts is as follows:
 ```json
 {